harryGod1/Replication_IJF/README.md

 -The download link for the raw data is provided here:[Freddie Mac](https://www.freddiemac.com/research/datasets/sf-loanlevel-dataset)

 ### Intermediary data files
 Reader can directly use intermediary datasets to get the results.
-If the reader want to create the datasets from the raw data,run the additional two sample scripts under data/ folder:

-- Run data/DTSM.sql in MySQL to get the panel data
-- Run Out_file.sql in MySQL to get the final dataset

-If readers want a detailed understanding of how the intermediary datasets are generated, they may refer to the description in Section 4.2 of the paper.
+The data/ folder contains all data used in the experiments and testing.

 ---